 Play with the waves

 A fun game where everybody can play.
-Stand at the water's edge and evade the waves.
+Stand at the water's edge and avoid the waves.
 As soon as the waves come near you, you jump over it.
-Whoever "catches" a wave has lost.
+Whoever gets caught by a wave first loses.

 Find rocks, seaweed and sea shells for a rainy day